Researchers who have claimed this convict

 Daniel Twaddle was born on the 15th of December 1800 to John Twaddle (1765-18??) and Elizabeth Kilpatrick (1767-18??) at Ponfeigh, near Carmichael, Lanarkshire, in Scotland.
 He was baptised, at Carmichael, on the 21st of December. ("Scotland, Select Births and Baptisms, 1564-1950")

-On the 27th of September 1823, "Donald, alias Daniel Twaddell, alias Ferguson ... (appeared in the High Court of Justiciary in Glasgow, Strathclydeshire) accused of stealing on the 23rd of January 1823 from the house of Hugh Limburn, Adelphi Street, a silver watch and other articles." ("Circuit Intelligence-Glasgow," Scotsman, Midlothian, 1 Oct.
+On the 27th of September 1823, "Donald, alias Daniel Twaddell, alias Ferguson ... (appeared in the High Court of Justiciary, Glasgow, in Lanarkshire) accused of stealing on the 23rd of January 1823 from the house of Hugh Limburn, Adelphi Street, a silver watch and other articles." ("Circuit Intelligence-Glasgow," Scotsman, Midlothian, 1 Oct.
 1823, p.
 7.)
-The prisoner, charged with being a habitual and reputed thief, initially denied his guilt, "but after the testimony of the first witness ... (he) retracted his plea and confessed."
+The detainee, charged with being a habitual and reputed thief, initially denied his guilt, "but after the testimony of the first witness ... (he) retracted his plea and confessed."

-The jury found the prisoner guilty on his own confession.
-He was sentenced to 14 years' transportation.
-Almost six weeks later, Daniel Twaddle was amongst a cohort of convicts "brought to Edinburgh jail, preparatory to their going to the hulks." ("Edinburgh," The Caledonian Mercury, Edinburgh, 3 Nov.
+The jury found the prisoner guilty on his own admission.
+He was sentenced to 14 years transportation.
+Almost six weeks later, Donald Twaddle, as he was known, was among a cohort of convicts "brought to Edinburgh jail, preparatory to their going to the hulks." ("Edinburgh," The Caledonian Mercury, Edinburgh, 3 Nov.
 1823, p.
 3.)
 The convicts were removed to H.M.
-Prison, Calton Gaol, on Regent Road, where they remained for about two weeks.
-On the 15th of November, the gang arrived at the convict-hulk "Retribution," moored off Woolwich, near Greenwich, London, in England. ("UK, Prison Hulk Registers and Letter Books, 1802-1849, Retribution-Register, 1802-1834")
+Prison, Calton Gaol, on Regent Road, Edinburgh, in Edinburghshire, where they remained for almost two weeks.
+On the 15th of November, the gang arrived at the convict-hulk 'Retribution,' moored off Woolwich, near Greenwich, Kent, in England. ("UK, Prison Hulk Registers and Letter Books, 1802-1849, Retribution-Register, 1802-1834")

-The following February, the press reported that "a detachment of the 40th Regiment of Infantry is ordered to embark on board the "Phoenix" convict-ship, at Sheerness, as guards over the convicts that are to be conveyed in that vessel ... to New South Wales." ("Council Office, Whitehall," Morning Post, London, 20 Feb.
+The following February, a press report stated that "a detachment of the 40th Regiment of Infantry is ordered to embark on board the 'Phoenix' convict-ship, at Sheerness, ... (in Kent,) as guards over the convicts that are to be conveyed in that vessel ... to New South Wales." ("Council Office, Whitehall," Morning Post, London, 20 Feb.
 1824, p.
 3.)
-Donald Twaddle was transferred to the "Phoenix" at the Nore, the sandbank in the Thames Estuary, near Sheerness, on the 23rd of March.
+Donald Twaddle was transferred, on the 23rd of March, to the 'Phoenix,' anchored at the Nore, the sandbank in the Thames Estuary, near Sheerness.

-The vessel, which had "touched at Tenerife on her passage," arrived at Hobart Town in VDL on the 21st of July. ("Ship News," Hobart Town Gazette and Van Diemen's Land Advertiser, Hobart, 24 Jul.
+The vessel, which had "touched at Tenerife on her passage," arrived at Hobart Town, in VDL, on the 21st of July. ("Ship News," Hobart Town Gazette and Van Diemen's Land Advertiser, Hobart, 24 Jul.
 1824, p.
 2.)
-"Donald, alias Daniel Twaddle, alias Ferguson" was amongst the 204 men landed.
-The prisoner was removed to the Hobart Prison Barracks, Campbell Street, where he remained until his release. ("Australian Convict Transportation Registers-Other Fleets & Ships, 1791-1868")
+Donald Twaddle was amongst the 204 men landed.
+The prisoner was removed to the Hobart Prison Barracks, in Campbell Street, where he would remain until released. ("Australian Convict Transportation Registers-Other Fleets & Ships, 1791-1868")

-The barque "Lady Emma" departed Launceston for Adelaide, South Australia, on the 2nd of July 1839, and arrived at Port Adelaide on the 13th inst., with four passengers that included Donald Ferguson, as he was then known.
+The barque "Lady Emma" departed Launceston, on the 2nd of July 1839, for Adelaide, in the colony of South Australia, and arrived at Port Adelaide, on the 13th inst., with four passengers that included Donald Ferguson, the former Daniel Twaddle.

 Submitted by Researcher (17546) on 15 July 2024